 The Program is funded by the Michigan Medicine Quality Department as a faculty development initiative administered through the Office of Faculty Development and coordinated through the Department of Learning Health Sciences.

 New this year!
 The next PASQUAL cohort is anticipated to begin in January 2020 and run through June 2020.
 Please check back for updates.
-Up to 15 Scholars attend half-day sessions one afternoon each week (1:00 pm - 4:30 pm), usually Thursdays.
+Up to 15 Scholars attend half-day sessions one afternoon each week (1:00 pm - 4:30 pm), usually Wednesdays.
 Departmental Chairs are expected to provide weekly half-day release for the Scholars.

 - Online application form - Please note: It is strongly recommended typing applications answers in a document, then copying and pasting responses into the online application.